Do I Need a Lawyer for an Uncontested Divorce?

-An uncontested divorce agreement is one where both parties have agreed on all of the terms, the distribution of property, alimony, if any, and a time-sharing schedule for the children and child support obligations.
-It can be done with or without an attorney.
-When done with an attorney, it costs less than a contested divorce because your attorney does not need to prepare for adversarial hearings or trials or attend a formal mediation.
+In an uncontested divorce both parties have agreed on all of its terms: the distribution of property, time-sharing custody, child support and any alimony.
+And it can be done with or without an attorney.
+When done with a lawyer, it costs less than a contested divorce because your attorney does not need to attend a formal mediation or prepare for adversarial hearings or trials.

 Since Florida has a “no fault” divorce law, the only thing required to actually initiate the divorce procedure is for one spouse to declare that the marriage is “irretrievably broken”.
 From there, a divorce becomes strictly about settling the aforementioned issues.
-In other words, the question is not whether the divorce will be granted, but rather, what will the final terms look like.
+In other words, the question is never whether the divorce will be granted, but rather, what will its final terms look like.

 For couples that can agree on those issues, there are two types of uncontested divorces in Florida: (a) the Simplified Dissolution of Marriage procedure, which is simple enough to do without a lawyer, but can only be used where only a limited number of divorce issues arise (listed below) and (b) going through the regular uncontested divorce procedure, with agreement of all the terms by both parties.